-An article by John O'Reilly on how to handle people with bad ideas for an organization.
+An article by John O'Reilly on how to conduct yourself in relation to people who you think have bad ideas in an organization.

 It would be great if we lived in a world where all ideas about organizing were right, but the blunt fact is that sometimes people with really good intentions do things that waste their time or, worse yet, actually hurt the organization that they are trying to build.
 We have all at some point looked back and said, “Wow, I cannot believe I put so much time into that project that was so clearly going to fail.”
 Granted, hindsight is 20/20 but often when we say this about failed projects, we also say, “Wow, Fellow Worker X is really smart and experienced and should have told me that was going to fail.”
 Unfortunately, there are two common and dysfunctional ways that experienced Wobblies allow this kind of situation to happen.
 Being a jerk and being hesitant are two mistakes in dealing with these problems that we often do by mistake.

 Often, experienced Wobbly organizers do not want to crowd newer, inexperienced but excited members by telling them how to spend their time.
 As a result, Wobblies often stand by and watch other people go off in a direction that does not make any sense and is from the outset doomed to fail.
 Hesitation to step in means that sometimes individuals or groups spend hours and hours working on a project when they clearly had other options that were much more useful.
 This hesitation is a natural response to many of us because we would rather allow someone to step off in a direction that is ineffective and sometimes wildly negative than do the harder work of mentoring a fellow worker through the prickly but important situation of recognizing one’s own bad ideas.
 Stepping beyond that hesitation is an important task for organizers to train ourselves to do.